IngoKl/python-programming-for-linguists/2021/learning-path-experienced.md

 Now we are approaching the biggest set of exercises in this workshop.
 These exercises (Exercises 8 to 17) are very challenging and will be solved during the live session.
 Of course, you can also go through them by watching the recording.
 In these exercises, we will recreate some common tools used in corpus linguistics as well as work with some real-life data.

-Either way, you should prepare a little before attempting them:

-3. Have a look at the [*New Tools and Syntax*](https://github.com/IngoKl/python-programming-for-linguists/blob/main/2021/notebooks/03_New_Tools_and_Syntax.ipynb) notebook and play around with these new tools in your toolbox.
+If you have knowledge about intermediate Python concepts (e.g., List Comprehensions and Pandas `DataFrames`) you can safely skip to the Exercises.
+If not, have a look at the [*New Tools and Syntax*](https://github.com/IngoKl/python-programming-for-linguists/blob/main/2021/notebooks/03_New_Tools_and_Syntax.ipynb) notebook and play around with these new tools in your toolbox.

 Now you should be ready for [*Exercises 8 to 17*](https://github.com/IngoKl/python-programming-for-linguists/blob/main/2021/exercises/Exercises%208-17.pdf).
 Have a look at them, but don't get scared! 😱 These are rather challenging, and you are not supposed to solve them on your own just now!
 That said, especially if you are planning to attend the live session, having a look at them beforehand will help during the session.